mmajewsk/lartpc2D/readme.md

 the same run, just dumped model every nth epoch

 Thats it for the conv net.
 Its time to incorporate this to RL.

+#08.01.2020

+So the last model in rl uses window of 5x5, and so i will modify classic conv to match this.

+First of all I need to recalculate weights for the classes.